PFund-Software-Ltd/pfund/README.md

 - [x] Streamlines the algo-trading flow, from vectorized backtesting for strategy prototyping and event-driven backtesting for strategy development, to live trading for strategy deployment
 - [x] Enables parallel data processing, e.g. Interactive Brokers and Binance each have their own process for receiving data feeds
 - [x] Switches from backtesting to live trading by just changing **ONE line of code!!**
-- [ ] Features a modern frontend using [Mantine UI] and TradingView's Charts library
-- [ ] Supports manual/semi-manual trading via a trading app

 > As PFund is for trading only, for all the data workloads, there is a separate library to handle that:\
 [PFeed] - Data pipeline for algo-trading, helping traders in getting real-time and historical data, and storing them in a local data lake for quantitative research.